New York museums to display signs identifying art looted by the Nazis

 The measure was signed into law by Governor Kathy Hochul in August and seeks to educate younger generations about the Nazi era and how it affected the provenance of Jewish-owned art in its aftermath, said Senator Anna Kaplan, the Associated Press reported.

-Empire State museums were already mandated to report pieces stolen by the Nazis from 1933 through 1945 to the Art Loss Register.
+Museums in the Empire State were already mandated to report pieces stolen by the Nazis from 1933 through 1945 to the Art Loss Register.
 The new bill is part of an education package to honour survivors of the Holocaust.

-The organized looting of art in European countries during the era is known as the Nazi plunder. it is estimated that some 600,000 pieces of art were seized by the party from Jews who fled their homes to preserve their lives — and thousands remain missing, the Washington Post reported.
+The organised looting of art in European countries during the era is known as the Nazi plunder.
+It is estimated that some 600,000 pieces of art were seized by the party from Jews who fled their homes to preserve their lives — and thousands remain missing, the Washington Post reported.

 “Every museum which has on display any identifiable works of art known to have been created before 1945 changed hands due to theft, seizure, confiscation, forced sale or other involuntary means in Europe during the Nazi era shall prominently place a placard acknowledging such information along with such display,” the bill states.